 Citrix recommends that you connect a VGA monitor to the appliance to monitor the conversion process, because the LOM connection might be lost during the conversion process.

 With the cable attached, verify that the MPX appliance’s components are functioning correctly.
 You are then ready to begin the conversion.
-The conversion process modifies the Basic Input-Output System (BIOS), installs XenServer hypervisor and a Service Virtual Machine image, and copies the VPX image to the solid-state drive.
+The conversion process modifies the BIOS, installs the Citrix Hypervisor and a Management Service image, and copies the VPX image to the solid-state drive.